hassan-pmp/pmp/til.md

 - Accuracy refers to the correctness
 - Precision refers to the degree of exactness For example, an estimate of 2 days is more precise than sometime this week.

+- Schedule
+	- Predictive:
+		- Step 1.
+Decompose the project scope into specific activities
+		- Step 2.
+Sequence related activities
+		- Step 3.
+Estimate the effort, duration, people, and physical resources
+		- Step 4.
+Allocate people and resources to the activities based on availability
+		- Step 5.
+Adjust the sequence, estimates, and resources until an agreed-upon schedule
+-

 # 28.05.2024 Project Management: People : Lesson_2
 - Prioritization schema are methods used to prioritize portfolio, program, or projectcomponents, as well as requirements, risks, features, or other product information.
 Examplesinclude a multi criteria weighted analysis and the **MoSCoW**(must have, should have, could have, and won’t have) method.
 - **PLANNING VARIABLES**: